Shoulder physiotherapy in Geneva

 The final phase, if necessary, is reathletization if the patient is an athlete.

-Please note: In order for your basic insurance to cover your sessions, your first session must take place within 5 weeks of your physiotherapy voucher being issued.
-Moreover, the voucher is no longer valid after 3 months, so your appointments must be made within this period.
+Please note: In order for your basic insurance to cover your sessions, your first session must take place within 5 weeks of your physical therapy voucher being issued.